 A few years ago in the United Kingdom, Goodyear launched a campaign called Parents Matter to reinforce the fact that parents really do matter when it comes to teaching children about driving and road safety.
-Goodyear learned that by the time a child reaches the age of 20, parents have driven an extra 26,741 miles taking their children to school, sporting events, or to friends’ houses.
+Goodyear learned that by the time a child reaches the age of 20, parents have driven an extra 26,741 miles taking their children to school, sporting events, or to friends’ houses or cooking classes where they can learn how to use a toaster and prepare other recipes.
 It’s no wonder you often hear parents saying they can’t wait for their children to begin driving.

 Even though parents anticipate the day they no longer have to serve as taxi drivers, many also look forward to that day with trepidation, because at some point, their child is going to get behind a wheel without them.
 Parents just hope their children have paid attention to all their talks about safety.
 Another way parents can help keep their children safe is by making sure they’re driving a safe car.

 New Cars Versus Used

 For families with the means, Consumer Reports notes that the youngest driver in the family should have the newest car.
 Wait, what?
 When you were a kid you got the beat-up old piece of junk nobody else wanted.
 Well, times have changed and so has the philosophy of the hand-me-down car.

 Vehicles today are equipped with some of the latest technology that helps keep driver and passenger safe.
 Some cars have forward-collision warning systems and automatic emergency braking, not to mention a whole range of other safety features.
 Some older cars can be retrofitted with a few safety features, but for the most part, a car manufactured today is better equipped.